neurogears/CSIC-UMH-Workshop-2017/_worksheets/closed-loop.md

 * Insert a `LargestBinaryRegion` transform to extract the largest detected object in the image.
 * Select the `ConnectedComponent` > `Centroid` field of the largest binary region using the context menu.
 * Insert a `Negate` transform.
 This will make the X and Y coordinates of the centroid negative.
 * Insert an `Add` transform.
 This will add a fixed offset to the point.
-Because the centre of the image is not at (0,0) we need to offset the result by the image centre, e.g. (320,240).
+Because the centre of the image is not at (0,0) the result needs to be offset to the image centre, e.g. (320,240).
 * Insert an `InputMapping` operator.
 * Connect the `InputMapping` to the `AffineTransform` operator.
 * Open the `PropertyMappings` editor and add a new mapping to the `Translation` property.
 * Run the workflow and verify that the output of `WarpAffine` is a video which is always centred on the tracked object.
 * **Optional**: Insert a `Crop` transform after `WarpAffine` to select a bounded region around the object.

-### Exercise 4: Modulating stimulus intensity based on distance to a point
+### **Exercise 4:** Modulating stimulus intensity based on distance to a point

 * Create an object tracking workflow using `FindContours` and `BinaryRegionAnalysis`.
 * Insert a `LargestBinaryRegion` transform.
 * Select the `ConnectedComponent` > `Centroid` field of the largest binary region using the context menu.
 * Insert a `Subtract` transform and configure the `Value` property to be some target coordinate in the image.

 The result of the `Subtract` operator will be a vector pointing from the target to the centroid of the largest object.
 The distance of the centroid to the target is the length of that vector.
-There is currently no built-in node in Bonsai to perform this specific calculation, but we can make our own using the `Scripting` package.
+There is currently no built-in node in Bonsai to perform this specific calculation, but you can make our own using the `Scripting` package.

 * Insert an `ExpressionTransform` operator.
 This node allows us to write small mathematical and logical expressions to transform input values.
 * Change the `Expression` property to `Math.Sqrt(X*X + Y*Y)`.